 It is also important for those with an addiction to understand that addiction is not a permanent condition and it is possible to learn the coping mechanisms and strategies to move forward in life and live an addiction free life.

-Often people with addictions have been told they lack self-control or willpower.
+In several cases, people with addictions have been told they lack self-control or willpower.
 Research shows that willpower and self-control have very little to do with addiction, rather it is a combination of factors, often stemming back to unresolved trauma, stress and even depression in the individual's life.

 By going back and examining where thoughts about self and others developed, people can begin to frame things in a new light.
 They can see options and make choices rather than relying on the addiction as a way to escape from those negative emotions.
 In learning, new ways to cope with stress and new responses to past trauma, clients will change their thoughts and behaviours in a very positive way.